When you want to grow tomatoes but the soil in your garden is sticky and lumpy, is there any way to meet your goals?

 - How to Grow and Care for Tomatoes in Your Garden

 - 15 of the Best Canning Tomatoes You Should Grow

 - How to Prevent Southern Blight on Your Tomato Plants

 Don’t forget to Pin It!

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published January 3, 2015.
 Last updated: May 9, 2020.
-Product photo via Barnes and Noble.
+Product photo via Amazon.
 Uncredited photos: Shutterstock.
 With additional writing and editing by Allison Sidhu.